bhk/rio/concepts.md

 ## Unique Values

-In many dynamic languages we can create "unique" values -- arrays, functions, etc. -- that can be differentiated from any other value constructed in any other part of the program.
+In many dynamic languages we can create "unique" values -- vectors, functions, etc. -- that can be differentiated from any other value constructed in any other part of the program.
 For example, in Lua: `local x = {}` assigns a new table to `x`.
 These can be useful as sentinel values